-Applicants will be advised of the status of their application by email in late June of each year.
-Each applicant will be advised whether or not they have been successful in receiving a BBMA Award.
+Applicants will be advised whether or not they have been successful in receiving a BBMAby email in late June of each year.
 Edmonton Community Foundation will notify accepting post-secondary institutions of any Belcourt Brosseau Métis Award recipients once all award conditions have been fulfilled by the applicant.
 Awards are normally paid directly to the institution for tuition and fees.

 In general, eligible programs of study should not start before August 1st.
 No part of any award issued by the Edmonton Community Foundation can be applied to amounts owing from previous years.
 Applicants may re-apply in subsequent years, but each application is for a single school year only.

 Who is an Alberta resident?